skipperoo/mandelbrot-explorer/docs/report.typ

 [✓] Update Makefile to link OpenGL libraries
 [✓] Configure docker-compose.yml for GPU passthrough
 ```
-It successfully created the harness to make the function work, but the actual implementation used the scalar rendering even if it reported the successful implementation of GPU support:
+It successfully created the harness and the shader to make the function work, but the actual implementation used the scalar rendering even if it reported the successful implementation of GPU support:

 #pretty_code()[
   ```c